huggingface/blog/object-detection-leaderboard.md

 Note that by rule 2, in image 1, “E” is TP while “D” is FP because IoU between “E” and the ground-truth is greater than IoU between “D” and the ground-truth.

 Now, we need to compute Precision and Recall for all confidence levels.
-A good way to do it, is to sort the detections by their confidences and, for each confidence level,   count how many TP would be left in the dataset.
-Then we compute the precision and recall values for that particular confidence level, as shown in Table 2.
+A good way to do it is to sort the detections by their confidences and, for each confidence level, count how many TP would be left in the dataset.
+Then, we compute the precision and recall values for that particular confidence level, as shown in Table 2.
 The computation of each value of Table 2 can be viewed in [this Spread Sheet](https://docs.google.com/spreadsheets/d/1mc-KPDsNHW61ehRpI5BXoyAHmP-NxA52WxoMjBqk7pw/edit?usp=sharing).

 <div display="block" margin-left="auto" margin-right="auto" width="50%">
 <center>